mrbasel/warmify/README.md

 # Warmify dashboard

 A web-based dashboard for the Warmify smart heating system.
-Part of my teams project in our univesties senior project course.
+Part of my teams project in our university's senior project course.

 ![Warmify dashboard](./warmify-dashboard-screenshot.png)